Information-theoretic Inducing Point Placement for High-throughput Bayesian Optimisation: Introduction

 Bayesian Optimisation \citep[BO, see][for a review]{shahriari2016taking} has surfaced as the \textit{de facto} approach for solving black-box optimisation tasks under restricted evaluation budgets, with numerous successful applications across the empirical sciences and industry.
 However, vanilla BO relies on a Gaussian process \citep[GP,][]{rasmussen2003gaussian}, which incurs a significant computational overhead for each individual optimisation step, and this cost becomes increasingly unwieldy as data volumes increase, making it unsuitable for the high-throughput tasks motivated above.
 Sparse GPs \citep{titsias2009variational} dramatically reduce the computational cost of GPs, allowing BO to scale efficiently with data volumes \citep{vakili2021scalable}.
 In a nutshell, sparse GPs replace the full set of observations by a smaller representative set of pseudo-observations referred to as \textit{inducing points}.
 The choice of the inducing point locations has a critical influence on the behaviour of the model, in particular as it encodes its local expressivity.
 However, existing approaches for inducing point placement focus purely on regression tasks, i.e. the global accuracy of models and so sacrifice the high-fidelity modelling of promising regions that is required to guide precise optimisation, leading potentially to poor optimisation performance (Figure \ref{fig::demo}).

-We propose Conditional Information Reduction (CIR) --- the first inducing point selection strategy designed specifically for BO.
-This subset selection method uses a principled information-theoretic criterion to explicitly trade off the modelling resources spent explaining global variations in the objective functions with those spent providing accurate modelling around potential optima (as demonstrated in Figure \ref{fig::demo}).
+We propose the first inducing point selection strategy designed specifically for BO.
+Our subset selection method uses a principled information-theoretic criterion to explicitly trade off the modelling resources spent explaining global variations in the objective functions with those spent providing accurate modelling around potential optima (as demonstrated in Figure \ref{fig::demo}).
 Using synthetic benchmark problems, we demonstrate that our new inducing point selection method supports high-precision BO while existing selection strategies do not.